GitTools/GitLink/CONTRIBUTING.md

 ### How to Build

-To build this projeect, first run the init script in the root of the repo, then simply run "msbuild" from the src directory.
+To build this project, first run the init script in the root of the repo, then simply run "msbuild" from the src directory.

 ## Contributing Process